 We will only adopt within Australia to permanent residents of Australia and Australian citizens over the age of 21 years old.
 Applicants must be the home owner, or the tenant registered on the lease agreement if renting.

 Yes.
 Your application will provide us with your contact details, and valuable information, which will help us determine which dogs are a good fit for you.

 All of our coordinators are volunteers with full time jobs and we receive a large number of applications every day, so please allow up to 2 weeks for a response.
-If you have not received a response within 72 hours, please send a follow up enquiry as we may not have received your application.
+If you have not received a response within ths time, please send a follow up enquiry as we may not have received your application.
 Don’t forget to check your ‘junk’ email folders in case our reply has ended up there.

 No- this is your application to express interest in adopting, and you are free to change your mind throughout the process.

 From application to completion of the trial period, most adoptions take around 3-6 weeks.